Sunrui0123/DDA-GTN/README.md

 - model.py
   > This file containing the code for training a SilenceREIN model.
 - utils.py
-  > This file containing the code for training a SilenceREIN model.
+  > The function in the model implementation.
+- inits.py
+  > The custom function in the model implementation.
 - gcn.py
-  > This file containing the code for training a SilenceREIN model.
+  > GCNConv.
 - methods.py
-  > This file containing the code for training a SilenceREIN model.
+  > Calculate predicted performance metrics.